By Karen RobockUpdated Jan 06, 2020

 “Choosing a time of day when your baby is tired or hungry probably isn’t the best idea,” says Kellert.
 You are much more likely to have a happy baby—and end up with the photos you want—if you wait until after nap or meal times.
 And the witching hour should be avoided at all costs!

 You probably have the cutest outfit picked out for your shoot, but you should have a second (or even a third) option handy, advises Kellert, who has seen her fair share of blow-outs and spit up at shoots.
-“Babies can be messy.”16 tips for taking way better pictures of your baby
+“Babies can be messy.”

 You might have an idea pinned to Pinterest that you want to recreate, but if it’s not working for your baby, don’t push it, says Roberto Caruso, a staff photographer at Today's Parent.
 Instead, adjust your location, baby’s clothing or whatever else is necessary to make them happy.
 “You might end up with a photo that’s different from your vision, but you’ll have something that’s better than endless snaps of a screaming baby.”